-Census Data Collection Date: July 1, 2015.
+Census Data Collection Date: July 1, 2016.
 When information is provided by participant category in this report, the category is determined as of the census data collection date.

-Special Data Adjustments: Upon review of the July 1, 2015 census data submitted by PRGERS, we observed several areas where data was missing, inconsistent, or invalid.
-We reviewed each issue and presented an analysis to PRGERS that consisted of a description of the data issue, a proposed solution, and a brief rationale supporting the proposed solution.
-The recommendations were reviewed by PRGERS staff, revised as applicable, and applied to the census data in order to prepare it for use in the valuation.
+Special Data Adjustments: Upon review of the July 1, 2016 census data submitted by PRGERS, we observed several areas where data was missing, inconsistent, or invalid.
+Based on solutions implemented in prior years as approved by PRGERS, we applied data edits and assumptions to the census data in order to prepare the data for use in the valuation.
 The majority of the data edits and assumptions were applied to the following data items:

-- Date of birth

-- Date of hire

-- Gender

-- Allocation of Basic System Benefits and System Administered Benefits

-- Accumulated Employee Contributions

-- Defined Contribution Hybrid Contribution Account Balances
+- Date of birth - Date of hire - Gender - Allocation of Basic System Benefits and System Administered Benefits - Accumulated Employee Contributions - Defined Contribution Hybrid Contribution Account Balances - Employment Category Code (Police / Fire Code) - Plan Code (Coordinated / Supplementation option)

-- Employment Category Code (Police / Fire Code) - Plan Code (Coordinated / Supplementation option) - Form of payment and beneficiary characteristics, if applicable - · Benefit commencement date - Retirement Law - Entity Class
+- Form of payment and beneficiary characteristics, if applicable

+- Benefit commencement date

+- Retirement Law

+- Entity Class